gawande-vaibhav/telangana-election/README.md

 Interactive Charts: Explore the data through interactive charts and graphs, enabling users to gain deeper insights into election dynamics.

-Filtering and Slicing: Use Power BI's built-in features to filter and slice data based on different parameters such as constituencies, parties, and candidate performance.
+Filtering and Slicing: Power BI's built-in features filter and slice data based on different parameters such as constituencies, parties, and candidate performance.

 # Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 # Acknowledgments
-Power BI for providing a powerful tool for data visualization.
+Power BI provides a powerful tool for data visualization.

-Data sources:Wikipedia.
+Data sources: Wikipedia.
 # Contact
-For questions or support, please contact Vaibhav Gawande at vaibhavsg1515@gmail.com.
+For questions or support, please contact at vaibhavsg1515@gmail.com.